What is an architecture precedent study?

-So when defining the term 'precedent study’, it can be classed as the sourcing and contemplation, of related and relative, past and present influences, that aim to serve and provide inspiration and help with the justification of an idea.
+So when defining the term and meaning of a ‘precedent study’, it can be classed as the sourcing and contemplation, of related and relative, past and present influences, that aim to serve and provide inspiration and help with the justification of an idea.

-Precedent studies form the backbone of a projects creation and remain just as relevant at its inception as they do during its construction, aiding with:
+Precedent studies (similar to case studies) form the backbone of a projects creation and remain just as relevant at its inception as they do during its construction, aiding with:

 From seeking initial design inspiration, through to sourcing the right material finishes, precedent studies provide an excellent resource and visual library of thought provoking media.